 Parking Caldera de Bandama and Public Transport

 - There are small parking lots only.
 It may be challenging to find a space if you arrive during midday.
 We parked our car here next to the Bandama signs (Google Maps location)

 - The parking on the peak “Pico de Bandama” (Google Maps location) is much bigger, and you can start from here, too.

 - Next to the crater is a golf course, but parking for members only.

 - You can also get here by bus from Las Palmas number 311.

 These are my recommended tours via GetYourGuide with 24 hours advance cancellation policy.
 Thx for booking via my website!
 With your support, I am able to provide all information first-hand.
 Tour prices are at no extra cost!

 Location and Tips

-Caldera de Bandama is protected as a National Monument, and the evidence for the last eruptions by active volcanoes already 2000 years ago.
-It is located between the municipalities Telde, Santa Brigida, and Las Palmas.
+Caldera de Bandama is protected as a National Monument, and the evidence for the last eruptions by active volcanoes was already 2000 years ago.
+It is located between the municipalities of Telde, Santa Brigida, and Las Palmas.